GooeyAI/hiring-challenges/dart_typed_json.md

 # Dart typed JSON

-This test will test how well you understand the Dart type system, as well as your basic JSON syntax knowledge.
+This challenge will test how well you understand the Dart type system, as well as your basic JSON syntax knowledge.

-Note that we expect you to enable <a href="https://dart.dev/null-safety">sound null-safety</a>;
-you will encounter compiler warnings for null safety which you are expected to fix.